Galapagos + Ecuador – January 2024*

 SHARE

-A down payment of $1,700 per person is needed to secure your spot on this trip.
-The rest is due in 2 installments with the final payment of $1,500 due 75 days before the trip start date.
+A down payment of half the trip cost is needed to secure a spot on the trip.
+The other half is due 75 days before the trip start date.

-*$300 of the down payment serves as an administration fee and is non-refundable.
-See our cancellation policy HERE.
+*$300 of the down payment serves as an administrative fee and is non-refundable.
+You can see our cancellation policy HERE.

 I’m a single traveler.
 Will I be charged a single supplement?

-If you would like a single room throughout the tour, you can purchase the “single supplement”The single supplement fee for this trip is $800.
-If you would like your own room, the additional supplement can be purchased at check-out.
+If you would like a single room throughout the trip, you can purchase the “single supplement”The single supplement fee for this trip is $1,100 USD.
+If you would like your own room, the supplement can be purchased at check-out.
 We have made the single supplement fee as affordable as possible so that those traveling solo are not discouraged from traveling with us.

 What is included :